|His Majesty Michael I, King of Romania|

 |Horia Sima, leader of the Iron Guard and deputy prime minister of the Romanian government|

-The Nazi-Soviet pact and Germany's three-week blitzkrieg against Poland, with assisted from the dreaded Soviets, panicked Romania.
+The Ribbentrop/Molotov Pact of August 1939 and Germany's three-week blitzkrieg against Poland, with assistance from the dreaded Soviets, panicked Romania.
 It acted in good faith, granting refuge to members of Poland's fleeing government, but time for it was rapidly running out.
 Romania's premier, Armand Calinescu, proclaimed neutrality, but events were running too fast to be stopped.
 Antonescu's Iron Guards assassinated Calinescu on September 21, 1939.
 King Carol tried to maintain neutrality for several months more, but France's surrender and Britain's retreat from Europe rendered meaningless their assurances to Romania.
 Great Britain and France obviously would be unable to help Romania at all in the foreseeable future.
 Carol decided to strike a deal with Hitler, though how much that was his idea and how much Antonescu's is open to conjecture.

 |King Michael in 1947, the year of his ouster|

 Things changed again in September 1940.
 Pro-German anti-Bolshevik Prime Minister Marshal Ion Antonescu staged a coup d'état against Carol II, whom the Marshal claimed to be 'anti-German'.
 Carol (with his mistress) went into exile.
 Young Michael was reinstalled as King, but he was only a puppet to the Prime Minister and his fascist Iron Guard cronies.
 Michael remained king throughout the war, powerless.